pryv/example-apps-web/hf-data/tutorial.md

     resultHandlers.push(null);
   }
 ```

-[HF events](https://api.pryv.com/reference/#create-hf-event) and their streams need to be created to hold the mouse position, which will be consisting of points along the x and y-axis of type `count/generic` (see [Event Types Reference](https://api.pryv.com/event-types/)):
+As both X and Y positions will be captured during the recording, two substreams are created - "**Mouse-X**" and "**Mouse-Y**" - to hold events related to measured positions:
 ```javascript
 if (!hasDesktopStream) {
       apiCalls.push(